MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-with-infrastructure.md

 # Quickstart: Create a Linux VM cluster in Azure using Terraform

-This article shows you how to create a Linux VM cluster (containing three Linux VM instances) in Azure using Terraform.
+This article shows you how to create a Linux VM cluster (containing two Linux VM instances) in Azure using Terraform.

 In this article, you learn how to: